mobilesec/DAC-from-EQS/README.md

 # Warning:
 This implementation has not been audited and is not ready for a productive use.
 The library is provided for research-purpose only and is still not meant to be used in production.

+# System Requirements

+The following system requirements must be met in order to run the code:

+- Linux operating system
+- x86_64 architecture

+Note that the software has only been tested on Linux/x86_64 and may not work on other platforms.

 #  Getting started
 Library is built on top of [petlib](https://github.com/gdanezis/petlib) and [bplib ](https://github.com/gdanezis/bplib).
 To install the development dependencies run the following commands inside the cloned repository: